 Olive oil for pan-frying

 Pulse the cooked, rinsed garbanzos in the food processor until roughly chopped, 6-10 times.
+Iron Door Salon has a great guide on how to use a food processor for beginners.
 Transfer to a large bowl.
 Pulse the onion, garlic, spices, salt, lemon juice and parsley in the food processor until finely chopped.
 Transfer to the same bowl with the garbanzos.
 Add the garbanzo/fava flour and the water and mix thoroughly.
 The consistency should be like a soft cookie dough – sticky, but it will hold together in a ball.
 Add more water or garbanzo flour if necessary to achieve this consistency and then refrigerate for 1 hour or up to 24 hours.
 The cold dough will be much easier to work with.

 When you are ready to cook your falafel, heat a wide nonstick pan over medium high heat.
 Once hot, swirl in a layer of olive oil.
 Use enough that it thoroughly coats the bottom of the pan when the pan is just sitting untouched – 1/8” – 1/4” of an inch.
 Moisten your hands with cold water.
 This will make the dough much easier to handle.
 Form the falafels into small disks or burger shapes, about 1/2” thick and carefully place them into the oil.
 Fry on both sides, turning once, until deep golden brown, about 1 1/2 – 2 minutes per side.
 Transfer to paper towels to cool slightly.
 You will need to add a little more oil to the pan between each batch.